Aamon-Magnusson/Site/content/about.md

 I've also gained an interest into Gnu/Linux (That is that last time I will add the Gnu on this site), and open source software.
 I've grown to love the customization, and terminal use, that much FOSS software provides.
-With that I use Neovim, and DWM as my main preferred pieces of software.
+With that I use `Neovim`, and `DWM` as my main preferred pieces of software.
 (I will likely try to write something about my preferred workflow)

 I am also familiar with Windows.
-(Thanks Microsoft for not making that optional :|) Powertoys is an amazing collection of software to make Windows that much more usable.
+(Thanks Microsoft for not making that optional :|) `Powertoys` is an amazing collection of software to make Windows that much more usable.
 (Also it's FOSS :))

 Outside of tech, I love riding, and working on bikes.